doantronghieu/Nexus/others/docs/projects/IPVM/doc.md

 ## Implementation Roadmap

-IPVM Sentinel will be developed and deployed in phases to ensure quality, gather user feedback, and continuously improve the platform.
+IPVM Platform will be developed and deployed in phases to ensure quality, gather user feedback, and continuously improve the platform.

 ### Phase 1: Foundation (Q2-Q3 2025)
 - Intelligence Hub core functionality